 And if you go too far, and people realize that you’re practicing public speaking skills in real time?
 You still win the game, because you learned someone important about how to be a natural public speaker.

-Just dial it down a bit and try again some other time!
+Just dial it down a bit—at least in public; in private, exaggerate your pronunciation like crazy!—and try again some other time!

 Sample Game #2: Pause Like a Public Speaker